Skip to Content

 Clean Your Sensors

 Soap and water are effective and easy.
-Of course, if you’re cleaning the sensors, it could be a good idea to clean the rest of the car as well.
+Make sure you use a soft cloth so you do not scratch the sensors.
+If you’re cleaning the sensors, you should take advantage of the opportunity and go ahead and clean the rest of the car as well.

 When cleaning you may also want to pop the sensors out and wipe the back of them with a clean rag.
 This is because oil and other debris can build up behind the sensor and cause issues.